calabash/calabash-android/README.md

 If you run the test for the first time you have to build the test server before running the test (see below). `calabash-android run` will run `calabash-android build` if it cannot find a test server.

+### Screenshot location
+Screenshots are stored in the `results` folder by default.
+The location can be changed by setting the `SCREENSHOT_PATH_PREFIX` environment variable.

+    SCREENSHOT_PATH_PREFIX=/tmp/foo calabash-android run

 Building the test server